chloe-mor/School_District_Analysis/README.md

 The average scores by school type did not change after cleaning up the data.

 ## Summary
-The board might be interested to know about the 4 major changes we did find in the cleaned up school district analysis.
+In summary, eliminating the dishonest data for ninth graders at Thomas High School had little to no impact on the overall school analysis.